See all > Living & wellness

 There are several types of vaccines, but they all work on the same basic principle.
 Scientists isolate a virus and make changes to it so it’s no longer harmful to humans.
 Then, doctors administer the altered pathogen to patients.
 The patient’s body recognizes the vaccine pathogen as foreign, and develops antibodies to neutralize the threat.
 If the patient is exposed to the full-fledged version of the virus later on, their body knows how to fight it off.

-After a prototype vaccine is developed, scientists determine the right dosage to give to patients.
+After developing a prototype vaccine, scientists determine the right dosage to give to patients.
 Then, the vaccine enters three rounds of testing.
-First, the vaccine is tested on healthy people with low risk of complications.
-Then, the vaccine is tested on it’s intended patient group, such as children in the case of the chickenpox vaccine.
-Finally, the vaccine is tested on a wide range of individuals from various geographic locations and lifestyles.
+First, scientists test the vaccine on healthy people with low risk of complications.
+Then, they test the vaccine on its intended patient group, such as children in the case of the chickenpox vaccine.
+Finally, scientists test the vaccine on a wide range of individuals from various geographic locations and lifestyles.
 After all this testing is complete, the vaccine is distributed.
-Scientists continue to test the vaccine on an ongoing basis to ensure it’s still working properly and is not causing unintended complications.
+Scientists continue to test the vaccine on an ongoing basis to ensure it’s still working properly and is not causing unintentional complications.

 Timeline for a COVID-19 vaccine

-The World Health Organization estimates that a vaccine for COVID-19 will be ready in 18-24 months.
-While this might sound like a long time, it’s actually pretty speedy for vaccine development.
+The World Health Organization estimates that a vaccine for COVID-19 will be ready in 12-18 months.
+There are currently 11 vaccine formulations in wide-scale efficacy trials.
+While 12-18 months might sound like a long time, it’s actually pretty speedy for vaccine development.
 Most vaccines hit the market after 5-15 years of development and testing.
-If scientists can achieve their goal of 18 months, it will be an impressive feat.
+If scientists can achieve their goal of 12 months, it will be an impressive feat.